-While becoming a franchisee comes with significant benefits, it is important to understand that not every franchise investment will be successful.
+While opening a franchise can come with significant benefits, it is important to understand that not every franchise investment will be successful.
 It is also important to understand that becoming a franchisee is a significant financial commitment and may have a profound impact on you and your family.

 Before you begin to explore any franchise opportunity you need to determine if becoming a franchisee is the right decision for you.